alex-lechner/Traffic-Light-Classification/README.md

 ## Training

 ### 1. Choosing a model
 So far you should have a TFRecord file of the dataset(s) which you have either downloaded or created by yourself.
 Now it's time to select a model which you will train.
-You can see the stats of the Tensorflow models and [download them from the model zoo][models zoo].
-I've trained in sum 3 TensorFlow models and compared them based on performance and precision:
+You can [see the stats of and download the Tensorflow models from the model zoo][models zoo].
+In sum I've trained 3 TensorFlow models and compared them based on their performance and precision:
 * [SSD Inception V2 Coco (11/06/2017)][ssd inception] Pro: Very fast, Con: Low precision
 * [Faster RCNN Inception V2 Coco (28/01/2018)][faster rcnn inception] Pro: Good precision, Con: Slow
 * [Faster RCNN Resnet101 Coco (11/06/2017)][faster rcnn resnet101] Pro: Highly Accurate, Con: Very slow

 Our team ended up using **Faster RCNN Inception V2 Coco** because it has good results for its performance.
 You may ask yourself why the date after the model's name is important.
-As mentioned in the setup section above, it's very important to check out a specific commit from the 'models' repository because the team has fixed broken models.
+As I've mentioned in the [TensorFlow set up section][set up tensorflow] above, it's very important to check out a specific commit from the 'models' repository because the team has fixed broken models.
 That's why it is important.
-And if you don't like to see this result after a very long training session I encourage you to stick to the newest models or the ones I've linked above:
+And if you don't want to see the following results after a very long training session I encourage you to stick to the newest models or the ones I've linked above:

 ![bad performance][bad performance]